-You should not seek to claim a Jobseeker's Allowance payment while engaged in self-employment without fully informing, and discussing the matter with, the Department of Social Protection.
-Failure to do so may result in loss of payment, loss of secondary benefits and result in an assessment of overpayment being made against you.
+You should not seek to claim a Jobseekers Allowance payment while engaged in self-employment without fully informing, and discussing the matter with, the Department of Social Protection.
+Failure to do so may result in loss of payment, loss of secondary benefits and result in an assessment of over-payment being made against you.

-Jobseeker's payments - Qualified Adult working
+Jobseekers payments - Qualified Adult working

-The spouse/civil partner/cohabitant of a person in receipt of a Jobseeker's payment is referred to as a Qualified Adult.
-A Qualified Adult may take up either full-time or part-time employment while their partner is in receipt of a Jobseeker's payment.
-A Qualified Adult is not subject to the Genuinely Seeking Work condition that applies to the main claimant.
+The spouse/civil partner/cohabitant of a person in receipt of a Jobseekers payment is referred to as a Qualified Adult.
+A Qualified Adult may take up either full-time or part-time employment while their partner is in receipt of a Jobseekers payment.
+A Qualified Adult is not subject to scheme conditionality including the Genuinely Seeking Work condition that applies to the main claimant.